-You’ll know if you’re Torrent traffic is being routed through the VPN when the routing icon, on the bottom right, turns GREEN.
+You’ll know if your Torrent traffic is being routed through the VPN when the routing icon, on the bottom right, turns GREEN.
 When your VPN connection stops, all processes stop too.
 Phew.
 The icon may take a few seconds to catch up to turn green but rest assured no data is leaking when the VPN stops.

 Download VPNetMon – for Windows users only

 If your current VPN provider, or the one you have your heart set on, doesn’t have a in-built ‘kill switch’, don’t despair.
-VPNetMon is a very nifty, hands-on piece of free software, for Windows users only, designed to automatically close programs that are accessing the internet when the VPN connected is lost.
+VPNetMon is a very nifty, hands-on piece of free software, for Windows users only, designed to automatically close programs that are accessing the internet when the VPN connection is lost.
 Though you will have to manually configure this yourself, it is very straight forward.